Boeing says flaw could affect 55 Dreamliners

 Herbert said many aviation experts and stock analysts expect Boeing to miss its production rate target next year and have already priced that view into the company's shares.

-Boeing stock was up 52 cents to $76.24 in afternoon trade on the New York Stock Exchange.
+Boeing stock was up 17 cents to $75.89 in morning trade on the New York Stock Exchange.

 DECISION ON 787 STRETCH BY YEAR-END